 In the United States, federal crimes can carry mandatory minimum sentences.
 Unfortunately, the punishment is not always commensurate with the crime.

-As criminal defense attorneys in St. Louis, our lawyers believe that mandatory minimum sentencing isn't the solution to crime in the United States.
-In fact, this story reinforces our conviction that United States prisons are largely filled with people who, given the opportunity, could make a positive difference in their communities.
+Our criminal defense attorneys in St. Louis believe that mandatory minimum sentencing isn't the solution to crime in the United States.
+In fact, United States prisons are largely filled with people who, given the opportunity, could make a positive difference in their communities.

 One thing is clear: the United States justice system needs sentencing reformation.
 Finding a solution isn't easy, but many organizations, such as Families Against Mandatory Minimums (FAMM) are moving in the right direction.